dwalraven21/creative-logic/README.md

 	// first we need some info about the mockup Mockup.findById(foundMessage.mockup, (err, foundMockup)=>{
 			if (req.session.currentUser){
 				res.render('messages/accept.ejs', {
 					// we need to send the message back to the original message sender
 					message: foundMessage,
 					// we need to know what mockup this is in reference to
-				// so we can update the status to "selected" and add the developer username
+					// so we can update the staus to "selected" and add the developer username
 					mockup: foundMockup,
 					// we need to know who the current sender is
 					currentUser: req.session.currentUser,
 				})
 			} else {
 				res.redirect('/sessions/new');
 			}
 		})
 	})
 })

 ```
 I also added some hidden inputs on my form, so that the designer doesn't need to see or input this information, but it would still be collected.